Deputies say to not approach man on the run after Magnolia murder

 Montgomery County Sheriff's deputies say the suspect in the shooting is 27-year-old Christopher Julian.

-Deputies say Julian took off in a silver Nissan passenger car with Texas license plate number MPT5747.
-He is believed to be armed and dangerous.
+Deputies say Julian took off in a silver Nissan Versa with Texas license plate number MPT5747.

-Deputies say Julian and Schmidtt had known each other for over 10 years.
+Deputies say Julian and Schmidtt had known each other for over 10 years and went to high school together.

 Witnesses at the scene say the two men engaged in conversation for over an hour before Julian went back to his car to retrieve a gun.